Gyoma/determinant-calculation-algorithms/README.md

-# determinant-recursive-algorithms
+# recursive & non-recursive algorithms of determinant calculation
-first one with extra memory allocation, second without
+first one with extra memory allocation, second and third without